 - Coyote Buttes South: The ‘competing’ area.
 Not as unique as Coyote Buttes North (The Wave) but also stunning and much larger.
 You need a permit as well.

 - Time: With the permit, you gain full 24-hour access to the Coyote Buttes North area (‘The Wave’).
 Overnight camping is not allowed.

 - Groups: Permits are obtained for 1-6 persons.
-Example: Two 6 persons walk-in groups apply for one day.
+Example: Two 6 persons (daily) groups apply for one day.
 When both win, the 2nd group only gets the 4 remaining permits and 2 of them can’t go.

-Online Lottery: 48 Permits each day.
+Advanced/Online Lottery: 48 Permits each day.
 Chance: low

 Timing: 4 months in advance you have 1 entire month to enter the online lottery.
 Example: If you want to go on a day in May, you must enter the lottery between Jan 1 and Jan 31 (it’s not first-come, first-served) You can pick 3 dates within the desired month.
 One of your 3 dates might get picked.
 You are only allowed to submit one application per month.